Mandy Grunwald: Career

 In 2010, Grunwald worked for David Cicilline's campaign for U.S. representative of Rhode Island's 1st congressional district, who at the time was the first openly gay mayor of a U.S. state capital.
 Additionally, Grunwald worked for Richard Blumenthal's successful Senate campaign.

 In the 2012 election, Grunwald worked on the successful election campaigns for Senator Elizabeth Warren and Senator Tammy Baldwin, two of the toughest Senate races in the country.
-Baldwin defeated Tommy Thompson, a four time Governor of Wisconsin, who was favored in the Senate race and Elizabeth defeated Scott Brown, who was the only incumbent Senator to lose his seat in the November 2012 election.
+Baldwin defeated Tommy Thompson, a four time Governor of Wisconsin, who was favored in the Senate race and Warren defeated Scott Brown, who was the only incumbent Senator to lose his seat in the November 2012 election.

 In 2016, Grunwald joined Hillary Clinton’s 2016 presidential campaign as a Senior Communications Advisor.

 In 2018, Grunwald again worked for Senator Elizabeth Warren and Senator Tammy Baldwin, as well as Senator Amy Klobuchar.
 She also worked for Molly Kelly’s gubernatorial campaign in New Hampshire and Kevin Lembo’s Comptroller campaign in Connecticut.

 In 2020, Grunwald helped Senator John Hickenlooper defeat Cory Gardner and worked for Senator Jeanne Shaheen, who was re-elected by her widest margin ever.

 The New York Times has described Grunwald as "smart, tough, gruff, intensely loyal to her candidates, with an air of superiority and great certainty."
 The Times also wrote, "As her sister, Lisa, a novelist, wrote in Glamour magazine four years ago: 'She was older.
 Braver.
 Taller.
 Meaner.
 Stronger.'"
 Grunwald is believed to have been the inspiration for the character "Daisy Green" in the roman à clef of the 1992 presidential campaign, Primary Colors, published by "Anonymous" in 1996.
 Moreover, before Joe Klein was revealed to be the creator, Mandy Grunwald and her novelist sister Lisa Grunwald were among the authorial suspects.
 In the 1998 film Primary Colors, the character based on her was portrayed by Maura Tierney.
 She is also partially the inspiration for The West Wing character Mandy Hampton.

 During the COVID-19 pandemic in the United States the CDC Director Rochelle Walensky turned to Mandy Grunwald for advice after communication missteps.